Set up bookable resources in Dynamics 365 Field Service

 - Crew: Choose this option as the first step to create a crew to assemble a group of resources where scheduling the crew resource will schedule all crew members.
 A typical example has two or more people or a person and a vehicle.
 The general process is to create a crew header resource with the resource type of crew, and then add other resources of resource type user, account, or equipment as resource children to the crew header.
-For more information, see our topic on resource crews.
+For more information, see our article on resource crews.

 - Pool: Choose this option as the first step to create a pool to assemble a group of similar resources to manage capacity.
 Among other differences, a pool differs from a crew in that scheduling a pool does not schedule all pool members.
-For more information, see our topic on resource pools.
+For more information, see our article on resource pools.

 After selecting a resource type, a lookup field will appear prompting you to choose a related record when applicable.
 For example, if User is selected, you will then need to select the related user record.

 Name: Enter a name.
 This can be different from the name of the related user, account, or contact record.
 The name entered here will appear on the schedule board.